This is the proper temperature unit to use in derived units, such as W / (m · K) or to have a prefix, such as milli in mK.

 Definition of Kelvin

-Practical uses of Kelvin
+Practical uses of kelvin

 Kelvin as a measure of noise

-The so-called Johnson-Nyquist noise of discrete resistors and capacitors can be used to determine the noise temperature of a circuit that uses Friis formulas for noise.
+The so-called Johnson-Nyquist noise of discrete resistors and capacitors can be used to determine the noise temperature of a circuit using the Friis formulas for noise.

 Kelvin is the unit of the international system of measurements for expressing temperature.